thomassie/thomassie.github.io/aboutme.md

 ### ...Education

 I love explaining nature – its organimsms, patterns, interactions and so on – to kids and grown-ups likewise.
 Telling people about what is right in front of their noses and showing

-When you see that they enjoy it, you know that they will .
+When you see that they enjoy it, you know that they will also learn from it .

 That is one of the most rewarding things you can experience.
 This and the fact that you can change things to the better is why I would love being involved in any kind of education projects.